SCHOOL WIDE PROCEDURES

 1. CD Players, beepers, cameras, television sets, or any other electronic items that may cause a distraction to the learning climate.

-2. Trading cards, dice, playing cards, etc.
+2. Trading cards, dice, playing cards, and sports equipment.

 3. Alcoholic beverages, narcotics, over-the-counter medications, cigarettes, tobacco products, inhalants, cigarette lighters, matches, weapons, and look-a-likes.